theonemule/jekyll-paypal-cart/readme.md

 `<script src="https://www.paypal.com/sdk/js?client-id=INSERT_PAYPAL_CLIENT_ID_HERE"></script>`

 **This will will need to be updated with your PayPal application ID.
 You can create and retrieve this from the PayPal developer's portal.
-See instructions here on how to obtain this.**
+See instructions [Here](https://developer.paypal.com/docs/business/get-started/) on how to obtain this.**

 #### cart.js and checkout.js